 Why you might not have heard of it

 PMDD has only recently been officially medically recognised, being added to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) in 2013, and to the WHO ICD (World Health Organisation International Classification of Diseases and Related Health Problems) in 2019.
 This, in addition to PMDD being mistaken for PMS, explains why you may not have heard of it before.
-While more than 80% of us experience PMS, PMDD is much rarer, affecting between 3-8% of bleeders.
+While more than 80% of us experience PMS, PMDD is much rarer, affecting between 3-8% of menstruating people.
 This means there are fewer conversations surrounding the condition – something that we should all seek to change!
-More awareness for PMDD can help us to recognise the signs, which can lead to more women seeking positive, life-changing treatment.
+More awareness for PMDD can help us to recognise the signs, which can lead to more people seeking positive, life-changing treatment.

 How does PMDD differ to PMS

 There’s much crossover between PMDD and PMS, such as emotional changes, fatigue, aches, pains and bloating.
-However, while many of us tend to experience these kinds of feels before our period, the symptoms are more severe in nature for women suffering from PMDD, meaning they’re not as easily managed.
+However, while many of us tend to experience these kinds of feels before our period, the symptoms are more severe in nature for those suffering from PMDD, meaning they’re not as easily managed.
 While PMS isn’t classified as a mental illness, PMDD is, so the diagnosis and treatment greatly differs between the two.